Aegis: Tethering a Blockchain with Primary-Chain Stake: Related Work

+Prior work has explored \emph{checkpointing} to mitigate such attacks.
+Early methods relied on \emph{social consensus}, wherein an external committee vouches for the current chain state \cite{barber2012bitter,buterin2014weak,daian2019snow}.
+Later studies employed BFT protocols for checkpoint creation \cite{rana2022optimal,sankagiri2021blockchain}, or used separate PoW networks to timestamp checkpoints \cite{karakostas2021securing,azouvi2022pikachu,tas2023bitcoin}.
+Because Aegis already depends on the primary chain for stake management, it reuses that same chain to record checkpoints, avoiding extra trust assumptions.
+Another approach, Winkle \cite{azouvi2020winkle}, suggests weighting checkpoints by the volume of subsequent transactions.

+\paragraph{Layer-2 Solutions.} Various Layer-2 (L2) solutions aim to extend the performance and functionality of a primary chain (also called Layer-1 or L1) but differ fundamentally in their approach and limitations. \emph{Rollups} improve transaction throughput by batching transactions in a separate ledger and occasionally posting summaries to the L1 for committing changes.
+Rollups come in two forms: \emph{Optimistic} rollups~\cite{kalodner2018arbitrum,arbitrum2023anytrust,optimism2023block} rely on a dispute process in the L1 to correct, and possibly penalize, incorrect summaries; while~\emph{zero-knowledge} rollups~\cite{starkware2023starkex,matter2023decentralized} generate cryptographic proofs of summary validity.
+Gudgeon et al.~\cite{gudgeon2020sok} provide a comprehensive systemization of knowledge.

+A key limitation of rollups is their reliance on centralized components for transaction ordering (via \emph{sequencers}), which poses a risk of transaction censorship and manipulation for financial gain.
+Recent work has explored decentralizing the sequencer~\cite{motepalli2023sok}, with Setchain~\cite{capretto2024fast} implementing Byzantine-tolerant transaction ordering, but its use of static committees limits its ability to handle dynamic stake changes.
+Another limitation is that transaction finality is bound to block confirmation times in the primary chain, as changes are only finalized once a summary is finalized in the primary chain.
+Aegis overcomes both limitations with its decentralized consensus and rapid finality: Blocks can be accepted once they are created, which may be significantly sooner than until they are checkpointed.
+Furthermore, Aegis can serve as a decentralized sequencer for rollups with dynamic committee reconfiguration.

+\emph{Sidechains}~\cite{back2014enabling,polygon2023pos,gnosis2023chain} operate as independent blockchains that connect to another blockchain through~\emph{bridges}, protocols that enable asset transfers between chains.
+These are orthogonal to tethered chains, as a tethered chain can also be a sidechain if it allows asset transfer.

+\emph{Sharding}~\cite{kokoris2018omniledger,wang2019sok} takes a more invasive approach by modifying the core consensus protocol of the L1 to partition validators across multiple chains.
+Unlike Aegis, which operates independently while deriving security from the primary chain, sharding requires fundamental changes to the L1 design.

+Payment channels are point-to-point channels~\cite{poon2013lightning, decker2015duplex} that can aggregate several payments between two parties and form payment networks.
+While they enable efficient transactions between parties, they fundamentally differ from Aegis's approach as they rely on bilateral relationships rather than decentralized consensus, with each channel exclusively controlled by its two counterparties.

+Our goal differs from these approaches: We seek to create a chain with its own rapid progress rate, which relies on a primary chain for managing its stake; other than this dependency, it may not have any other relation to the primary chain.

-Fitzi et al.~\cite{fitzi2020ledger} and Wang et al.~\cite{wang2022trustboost} combine multiple ledgers to create a ledger with better properties.
-However, unlike Aegis, all steps are taken within the ledgers, unlike Aegis, whose expansion chain can progress by expansion-chain consensus steps that are not immediately checkpointed.
+\paragraph{Chain Combining.} Several previous works combine multiple ledgers to create a ledger with better properties~\cite{fitzi2020ledger,wang2022trustboost,tas2024circuit}.
+However, all steps are taken within the used ledgers, unlike Aegis, whose tethered chain can progress by tethered-chain consensus steps faster than the rate it is checkpointed.